|from the collection of the New York Public Library|

 The second floor consisted of three rooms, the library, the music room and the gallery.
 The gallery connected the other two and was, according to the Architectural Record, “perhaps the most beautiful room in the house.”
 The frescoed ceiling depicted classical Greek and Roman scenes.
 A Carrara marble fountain with a bronze figure of Pan was centered in the space.

-The library was paneled in rosewood, which continued upwards to the rosewood, coffered ceiling.
+The paneling and coffered ceiling of the library were of rosewood.
 The music room was the most ornate on the second floor with sophisticated woodwork, four chandeliers and a Venetian-inspired ceiling.